bjarnerossen/sudoku-solver/README.md

 ```

 ### Usage
 The program presents a menu to choose the difficulty level for the Sudoku puzzle.
 After choosing the difficulty level, a Sudoku puzzle will be generated and displayed on the terminal.
-The empty cells will be denoted by dots (.).
+The empty cells will be denoted by a question mark (?).

-You can fill in the empty cells by entering the row and column number of the cell followed by the value to be inserted.
-For example, to insert 5 in the cell at row 2 and column 3, enter 2 3 5.

 To solve the Sudoku puzzle, enter solve command.
 The solution will be displayed on the terminal.